 According to Strong’s Concordance the Hebrew word for doer is `asah (H6213) which means:

 “to do, accomplish, produce.”

 Joseph was tossed about by his circumstances . . .but his destiny manifested because he continually moved forward based on faith in what God showed him.

 If you become known as the go-to person. . .you will find doors of opportunity opening for you. . .beyond your expectation.

 Joseph remained a doer and it opened the doors to eventually escape from a prison into his destiny.

 If you’re not doing what the Word says. . .then you are deceiving yourself.

 “But be doers of the Word [obey the message], and not merely listeners to it, betraying yourselves [into deception by reasoning contrary to the Truth].”

-Be bold. . .even in the midst of darkness, adversity or even indifference.
+Be bold in God’s Word. . .even in the midst of darkness and adversity.

 “… but the people who do know their God shall be strong, and do exploits.”